psanch21/VAE-GMVAE/README.md

 <img width="460" src="imgs/elbo_GMVAE.png">
 </p>

-For a complete explanation of both models see Chapter 3 and Chapter 4 of the bachelor thesis (soon available).
+For a complete explanation of both models see Chapter 3 and Chapter 4 of the bachelor thesis.

 ## Hyperparameters
 The following hyperparameters are defined.
 Some of them handle the files